Cloud Phone System Benefits & Considerations For Businesses

 Improved Security & Disaster Recovery

 When businesses rely on an on-premise PBX, they’re typically housing all their equipment in a single location.
 This leaves a phone service vulnerable to everything from human error to power failures, fires, or natural disasters.
 Conversely, a cloud hosted PBX utilizes remote data centers to mitigate that risk.
 Servers are protected by layers of physical and network security.
 This makes it difficult for outside threats to compromise services and information.
 Along that same line, many cloud phone systems provide redundancy to keep service secure and accessible.
-Because of this, service is maintained even if one or multiple servers suffer a geographical failure.

 A Cloud Phone System Provides Global Reach